-The Group is principally engaged in the design, manufacturing and trading of video graphics card ("VGA Cards") for desktop computer, electronics manufacturing services ("EMS") and manufacturing and trading in other PC related products and components.
+The Group is principally engaged in the design, manufacturing and trading of VGA Cards for desktop computer, electronics manufacturing services ("EMS") and manufacturing and trading in other personal computer ("PC") related products and components.

 The Group manufactures VGA Cards for Original Design Manufacturer/Original Equipment Manufacturer ("ODM/OEM") customers and also manufactures and markets VGA Cards and other products under its own brands, namely ZOTAC, Inno3D and Manli.
 The business relationships with NVIDIA and AMD, the two globally dominant graphics processing unit ("GPU") suppliers, enable the Group to develop cost-competitive, high performance products and solutions to serve its customers.
 VGA Cards remain the core business of the Group for the year.